marklogic/kafka-marklogic-connector/README.md

     bin/kafka-server-start.sh config/server.properties

-To start the Kafka connector in standalone mode (from the Kafka home directory):
+Next, start the Kafka connector in standalone mode (also from the Kafka home directory):

     bin/connect-standalone.sh config/marklogic-connect-standalone.properties config/marklogic-sink.properties

-You'll see a fair amount of logging from Kafka itself; near the end of the logging, look for messages from MarkLogicSinkTask and the Data Movement classes such as WriteBatcherImpl to ensure that the connector has started up correctly.
+You'll see a fair amount of logging from Kafka itself; near the end of the logging, look for messages from `MarkLogicSinkTask` and MarkLogic Java Client classes such as `WriteBatcherImpl` to ensure that the connector has started up correctly.

 You can also start the connector in distributed mode: